CPearson60/WebDev03CS1301/README.md

 	•	A tool that uses data from a web API you choose
 	•	A feature using a large language model (like ChatGPT) to further analyze the API data

+All main coding content is located in the folder WebDevelopmentLab03.

 # Step 1: Creating A Portfolio